tonai/Lightning-talks/JavaScript/01_Bases/01_Types-and-operators.md

 ### Expressions

-An expression produce a value.
+An expression produces a value and can be written wherever a value is expected (for example as an argument in a function call).

 Example :
 ```javascript